AST 1 – North Vancouver

 • Fitness for up to 2-3 hours of travel per day

-• Ability to ski or ride a blue run inbounds
+• Must be able to confidently ski or ride a blue run inbounds in ALL CONDITIONS

 What you’ll learn: